April 30th, 2019 Matt Hong was awarded the George Family Foundation Fellowship.

-July 20th, 2018 Wilcox looks forward to visiting Google Mountain View in August to give her talk: Care Machines: Lessons Learned from 10 Years of Studying Human Interactions with Health Data.
+July 20th, 2018 Wilcox looks forward to visiting the Google AI Healthcare team in August to give her Grand Rounds talk: Care Machines: Lessons Learned from 10 Years of Studying Human Interactions with Health Data.

 July 18th, 2018 Lauren Wilcox, Betsy DiSalvo, Thomas Ploetz, and David Joyner will collaborate on a new NSF award.
 The grant, Leveraging Behavioral and Physiological Feedback in the Design of Affect-Sensitive Distance Learning, investigates the feasibility of using wearable technologies and other types of sensing to gather more context about online learners.
 It will also explore the role of wearables in providing new types of feedback to multiple stakeholders participating in online courses.

 May 17th, 2018 Who should have access to adolescents’ electronic personal health records?
 Our paper, now published in JAMIA, reveals reasons for variability in privacy features for adolescents and parental proxies.
 This study is part of a larger collaborative research effort with Marianne Sharko and Jessica Ancker at Weill Cornell Medical College, exploring current policies surrounding access to electronic health records of adolescents, and characterizing the capabilities needed to ensure privacy and confidentiality of adolescents' health data.
 This paper was selected as Editor's Choice.

 May 1st, 2018 Wilcox looks forward to co-chairing the Student Design Challenge at the AMIA 2018 Annual Symposium.